prof18/marcogomiero.com/content/posts/drafts/ktor-jobs-quartz.md

 }
 ```

-*Note: The scheduler is not started when running integration testing with the Ktor test engine*
+*Note: The Scheduler is not started when running integration testing with the Ktor test engine*

 ## Create a Job

 The **[Job](http://www.quartz-scheduler.org/api/2.3.0/org/quartz/Job.html)** is the representation of the work to be done.
 It is a class that implements the `Job` interface, that has only the `execute` method.
-In this method, the logic of the job will be written, giving the freedom to do whatever is necessary.
-Then, when the Job’s trigger is fired, the method will be called day one the scheduler’s worker thread.
+In this method, the logic of the Job will be written, giving the freedom to do whatever is necessary.
+Then, when the Job’s trigger is fired, the method will be called by one of the scheduler’s worker threads.

 ```kotlin
 class MyJob() : Job {